Fact vs Fiction: The Staircase — did Michael Peterson kill Kathleen and where is he now?

 Where is Michael Peterson now?

-After being released from jail, Peterson moved to Durham, North Carolina where he lives a secluded life.
+After being released from jail, Peterson returned to Durham, North Carolina where he lives a secluded life.
+Despite having the freedom to live anywhere in the world he has never left Durham.

 In 2019, Michael self-published two books — Behind the Staircase and Beyond the Staircase — that detail his side of the story.
 He donated the proceeds from his book to charity because the law forbade him to keep the money for himself.